likithasarasani/Digital-Marketing-Analysis/README.md

 # Digital-Marketing-Analysis
+📊 Project Overview

-This project analyzes digital marketing campaign data to derive actionable insights and optimize campaign performance.
-The analysis includes key metrics such as impressions, clicks, conversions, CTR (Click-Through Rate), and CPA (Cost Per Acquisition) across different campaign types and platforms.
+In this project, I analyzed digital marketing campaign data to understand performance patterns and derive actionable insights.
+My goal was to evaluate how different campaigns perform across platforms and identify opportunities to improve marketing effectiveness.
+I focused on key metrics such as impressions, clicks, conversions, Click-Through Rate (CTR), and Cost Per Acquisition (CPA).
+Through this analysis, I was able to understand user engagement, campaign efficiency, and overall return on investment.

-Dataset
+📂 Dataset Description

-The dataset contains the following columns:
+For this analysis, I worked with a dataset that includes the following attributes:

-campaignID: Unique identifier for each campaign
-CampaignType: Type of campaign (Brand Awareness, Lead Generation, Engagement, Conversion)
-Platform: Platform where the campaign was run (Facebook, LinkedIn)
+CampaignID – Unique identifier for each campaign CampaignType – Type of campaign (Brand Awareness, Lead Generation, Engagement, Conversion) Platform – Platform where the campaign was executed (Facebook, LinkedIn) StartDate & EndDate – Campaign timeline
-StartDate: Start date of the campaign
-EndDate: End date of the campaign
-Days: Duration of the campaign in days
+Days – Duration of the campaign
-Impressions: Number of times the ad was displayed
-CostPerClick: Average cost per click
+Impressions – Number of times the advertisement was displayed CostPerClick (CPC) – Average cost per click
+Clicks – Total number of clicks generated
-Conversions: Number of conversions achieved
-ConversionRate: Percentage of clicks that converted
+Conversions – Number of successful outcomes achieved ConversionRate – Percentage of clicks converted TotalCost – Total campaign expenditure
-TotalCost: Total cost of the campaign
-CTR: Click-Through Rate
-CPA: Cost Per Acquisition
+CTR (Click-Through Rate) – Measure of user engagement CPA (Cost Per Acquisition) – Cost incurred to acquire a customer

-Tools used
+🛠️ Tools Used

-Power BI * *: to visualize data and create dashboard.
+Power BI – I used Power BI to create interactive dashboards and visualize the campaign data Dataset (Excel/CSV) – Used for data handling and analysis

+✨ Key Contribution

+Through this project, I analyzed campaign data, interpreted trends, and generated insights that can help in improving marketing strategies and optimizing campaign performance.

 # Visualizations